Tyson Foods workers get paid sick leave; 75% vaccinated

 NEW YORK (AP) — Tyson Foods is offering its front-line workers paid sick leave for the first time, part of an agreement that secured union support for its mandate that all U.S. employees get vaccinated against the COVID-19 virus.

 The meatpacking giant said 90,000 — or 75% — of its 120,000 U.S. workers have now been vaccinated, up from 50% when it announced the mandate on Aug.
 3. Workers have until Nov.
-1 to get vaccinated, but the agreement with the United Food and Commercial Workers provides for medical and religious exemptions.
+1 to get vaccinated, but there are exemptions for medical and religious reasons under agreement with the the United Food and Commercial Workers and the Retail, Wholesale and Department Store Union.